CodeAsm/lfs-pacman/README.md

 This stage begins right before **7.13.
 Cleaning up and Saving the Temporary System**, after completing **7.12.
 Util-linux-2.39.3**.
+So yes, youve completed the previous chapters of the LFS book.

 ### Pacman dependencies